Posts

 Marketing with Chatbots

 Chatbot apps enable firms to effortlessly answer client questions.
 Chatbots respond to questions with text and voice.
 The apps are affordable and easily added to law firm websites.
 Firms can select the data provided by chatbots, including information about the firm and legal problems it can solve.
 The apps can attract new clients and improve service to existing ones.
 Use the resources below to help add a chatbot to your firm's website.
-Articles Applications for Legal Chatbots Attracting Clients with a Chabot Benefits of Chatbots and Live Chat Chooisng a Live Chat Provider Ethical Implications Guide to Chatbots Using Chabots on Websites Why and How to Create a Chatbot Books Designing Bots Guide to Making Chatbots Using Bots to Grow Firms Providers Codal Reviews Law Next Directory Samples Ashmore Law Firm (Dallas, TX - General Practice) Burbank Law Firm (Fullerton, CA - Estate Planning) Phillips & Associates (New York City - Discrimination Law) Retail Examples (Various - Con
+Articles Applications for Legal Chatbots Attracting Clients with a Chabot Benefits of Chatbots and Live Chat Chatbots for Law Firms Chooisng a Live Chat Provider Ethical Implications Improving Chatbots Guide to Chatbots Using Chabots on Websites Why and How to Create a Chatbot Books Designing Bots Guide to Making Chatbots Using Bots to Grow Firms Providers Codal Reviews Law Next Directory Samples Ashmore Law Firm (Dallas, TX - General Practice) Burbank Law Firm (Fullerton, CA - Estate Planning) Phillips & Associates (New York City - Discrimina

 Corporate Lawyering